“It’s hard to beat a person who never gives up.” –Babe Ruth

 - Change your internal story.
 The stories we tell ourselves matter.
 What really helped me was reading all this research and eventually telling myself that the goal itself wasn’t actually the goal.
 The higher purpose was picking goals that would make me a gritty person (which generally means failing a lot or having to persist for a very long time—not very much fun, but immensely valuable as a life skill).
 And that growing the quality of grit is what would ultimately help me reach more important goals in the future.
 You have to begin with the belief that developing grit is vitally important for your life.

 - Never stop improving.
 We are more likely to pursue things we are good at, but getting good takes time.
 True experts learn to enjoy the painful experience of illuminating and improving their weaknesses.
 Just because you have been doing something for a long time, doesn’t mean you are an expert.
 I always wince when potential candidates seem to overvalue their years of experience in a job interview, because it just isn’t a good predictor of true mastery.
 You might just be strengthening bad habits over time!
+Click this link to learn more about deliberate practice.

 - Surround yourself with gritty people.
 As John Maxwell says, the first law of leadership is—people do what people see.
 If you were not blessed with great role models for grit, you need to grab some good books, search out a mentor, or join some gritty groups of people!
 We become who we look at and who we hang out with.
 Research indisputably supports this.